YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 They can do that since they've read and written tons of code.
 <br/>
 <br/>
-Why high-quality code-base and not any random code-base?
+Why high-quality code-base and not any random codebase?
 TBD
 <br/>
 <br/>
-The more we'll feed our brains with varied inputs the, the greater our toolbox will be become.
+The more we'll feed our brains with varied inputs, the larger our toolbox will expand.
-It means we can solve not only more problems but also in more elegantly (and faster) since we'll have more options to choose from.
+It means we could solve not only more problems but also more elegantly (and faster) since we'll have more options to choose from.
 <br/>
 <br/>
 ## How to Train?
 Now, how to _TYONT_?
-Again, let's split it into factual-data and _Patterns_.
+Again, let's split it again into Factual-data and _Patterns_.
 <br/>
 <br/>
 ### Factual-data Training: